 How Many Collar Chokes Are In BJJ?

-Collar chokes are among the most compelling submissions in Brazilian jiu-jitsu, including the use of the opponent’s gi.
+Collar chokes are among the most compelling submissions in Brazilian jiu-jitsu, including using the opponent’s gi.

 Various collar chokes are available in jiu-jitsu, including the cross collar choke, loop choke, baseball bat choke, Ezekiel choke, bow and arrow choke, and others.